Water Treatment for International Travel

 - Avoid wait time for chemical disinfection by prepping water at night for the next day's activity.

 - Remember to take ample Sweetwater solution (packaged in 2-ounce bottles).
 Or teach yourself how to blend your own replacement solution using diluted liquid bleach.

 - As of this writing, the Transportation Security Administration prohibits pure liquid bleach or pool-strength chlorine in airline luggage.
 The Sweetwater solution contains 3.5% sodium hypochlorite (bleach, but in a highly diluted state).
 When traveling with the solution, the smart move, if possible, is to pack it in your checked luggage.

-The only pump devices that perform as chemical-free purifiers are found in the popular First Need series (XL, Trav-L Pure and Base Camp).
 First Need units feature a proprietary, carbon-treated filtering media, described as an electrostatically charged "structured matrix."
 Only its manufacturer (General Ecology) fully comprehends what's going on inside the First Need's tangled web of sci-fi fibers.
 (It's a combination of microfiltration and a process known as "adsorption," which causes suspended matter, such as viruses swimming in water, to adhere to a filtering material, all without chemicals.)

 - All models operate like standard pump filters, and the XL and Base Camp claim a pretty speedy flow rate, roughly 1.9 liters per minute.
 (One liter per minute is considered a basic flow rate for pump filters.)

 - The Trav-L Pure is a self-contained unit (no dangling hoses), but its flow rate is slower.